BUSINESS ENERGY

 What is a Change of Tenancy (COT)?

-A Change of Tenancy (COT) occurs when a business moves in or out of premises, transferring the responsibility for the energy supply to a new occupant.
+A Change of Tenancy (COT) is when a business moves in or out of premises, transferring the responsibility for the energy supply to a new occupant.
+There are two types of COT:

-In either case, it’s essential to inform your energy supplier about the change.
-This ensures a smooth transition and prevents unnecessary charges.
+In either case, you must inform your energy supplier about the change.
+This ensures a smooth transition and helps prevent unnecessary charges.

 The Incoming COT Process